I’m sure each one of us at some point has dreamed of becoming a millionaire. But how does one make a million dollars?

 - You an artist?
 Earn money from your creativity

-There are plenty of other passive income generating businesses out there.
-Find which ones would fit your personality, commitment level and fund availability.
+There are plenty of other passive income-generating business ideas out there.
+Find which ones would fit your personality, commitment level, and fund availability.

-Aim to be one of the best in your industry, whether you’re a doctor, graphic designer, copywriter, lawyer, and any other profession.
+Aim to be one of the best in your industry, whether you’re a doctor, graphic designer, copywriter, lawyer, or any other profession.

-When you’re at the top of your game, you can command higher salaries and even land higher positions.
+When you’re at the top of your game, you can command higher salaries and land promotions to higher positions.

 CEOs earn somewhere between $10 to $20 million annually depending on how big the company is.

-Investing in your skills also doubles your salary, so earn a MBA, learn a new technology, take up another specialization, and so on.
+Investing in your skills also doubles your salary, so earn an MBA, learn new technology, take up another specialization, and so on.